Sports Betting Terms & Glossary

 Now that you have a better understanding of some key sports betting terms, where should you be looking to place your wagers?
 The short answer: The sportsbook with the most advantageous odds.

 Luckily, since the U.S. Supreme Court overturned the federal ban on sports betting in May 2018, multiple states have launched robust mobile betting operations.
-To get a complete rundown on where legal betting stands in your state, check out our complete guide here, but the main states to know for mobile betting are New Jersey, Pennsylvania, Indiana and West Virginia.
-The sportsbooks highlighted below are all trustworthy legal shops that take mobile bets.
+To get a complete rundown on where legal betting stands in your state, check out our complete guide here, but the main states to know for online betting are Colorado, New Jersey, Pennsylvania, Indiana and West Virginia.